An Introduction to the Theory of Qur’anic Interpretation

 The exegete must examine this story, and every place it is Mentioned in the Qur’an, and contemplate how it is treated.
 In this way, the stories of the prophets provide more insights and benefits in their lessons.
 One’s view should be expanded and new approaches to the study of the Qur’an should be inaugurated in the methods that the Qur’an Takes in addressing the views and approaches of modern philosophies.
 It should be made clear that every story in the Qur’an Addresses a philosophy or worldview that recurs throughout human history.

-Each chapter of the Qur’an has a central theme upon which the chapter is based and on which it centers.
+Each chapter of the Qur’an has a central theme upon which the chapter is based and on which it centres.
 The chapter elaborates the central theme by various detailed examples and illustrations.
 To this end, the chapter marshals various stories and incidents, at times, in great length and at other times with concision.
 Such stories encompass legal commands and moral paradigms and address various viewpoints and modes of thought, all of which, though treating particular points, come together to support the central theme.

 As such, each chapter contains a central theme that it centres on and consisting of a central concern.
 For example, in Surah al-Fatihah, we find the verse: